 ROUTINE DRIVERS of state owned or leased vehicles are designated employees trained in accordance with the Board Driver Safety Program, including those requiring a Commercial Driver License.
 Routine drivers will have their driver records screened at least annually (October) and those that have not incurred any violations or accidents will be eligible for the Safe Driver Award (see attached information).

-Check your driver record points status for free at SC DMV On-Line Driver Record.
-See the form below for how to get up to a 4 point reduction.
+- SC DMV On-Line Driver Record Check (See the form below for how to get up to a 4 point reduction)

 Golf Carts & Special Purpose Vehicles Operating Policy (Nov 2012) - BCB employees may drive golf carts and SPVs to cross roads but if required to operate on the roads will require permits/licenses

 Performance Measures: Monthly and annual reported accident information can also be found by clicking on Internal Documents.
 Forgot the password?
 Call Safety

 1) OSHA Form 300A, Summary of Work-Related Injuries and Illnesses, is required to be posted in your work areas from February 1 to April 30.

 2) The number of OSHA Recordable Employee Workplace Injuries and Illnesses in relation to the number of hours worked (incident rate)